Low-Cost Clinics

 • You do not need to be an Orange County resident to attend these events.

 • PLEASE CHECK THIS PAGE CLOSER TO EVENT DAYS.
-WE WILL UPDATE THIS INFORMATION IF THERE IS A NEED FOR CANCELLATION.
+WE WILL UPDATE THIS INFORMATION IF THERE IS A NEED FOR CANCELLATION OR CHANGE TO SERVICES/VACCINES OFFERED.

 The incidence of rabies among a host species increases and decreases over a period of time.
 For more information on rabies facts and figures for Orange County and other areas in NC, visit NC Department of Health & Human Services.

 Rabies is a fatal virus and Orange County residents are urged to remain vigilant.
-Pet owners must be sure that dogs, cats, and ferrets are currently vaccinated against rabies and also that they immediately receive a booster shot if there is any possible exposure to rabies or a rabies vector.
+Pet owners must be sure that dogs, cats, and ferrets are currently vaccinated against rabies and also that they immediately receive a booster shot if there is any possible exposure to rabies.
+It is a requirement in North Carolina that all cats, dogs and ferrets over 4 months of age be vaccinated against rabies.

 Orange County Animal Services NC | 919-942-PETS (7387)